Walking tour of Korcula

 What you'll do

-Meeting with our guide holding the Shore2Shore sign at the port of Korčula.
+Pick-up by our guide holding the Shore2Shore sign at the port of Korcula.

-The ship docks right in the heart of the city, and it is from there that we will begin our tour.
+The boat docks right in the city center, and it is from there that we will start our tour.

-The old town of Korčula is a masterpiece of architecture and urban planning; the layout of the city’s streets resembles a fishbone and was designed in this way to make the most of the different winds, helping to cleanse the air — a kind of natural air-conditioning system.
+The old town of Korčula is a masterpiece of architecture and urban planning; the layout of the city streets resembles a fishbone and was designed this way to take advantage of the different winds, to cleanse the air, somewhat like a natural air conditioning system.

-Our walk will include a visit to St. Mark’s Cathedral, probably the finest example of the craftsmanship of Korčula’s famous stonemasons and the island’s excellent stone, which has been used in buildings all over the world.
+Our walk will include a visit to the Cathedral of St. Mark, which is probably the best testament to the art of the famous Korcula stonemasons and the excellent stone from the island, which has been used in buildings around the world.

-We will then continue with our guide to the Bishop’s Palace, where we will discover the city’s hidden treasures, including sketches and drawings by Leonardo da Vinci, Michelangelo, Raphael, Tiepolo, and many others.
+We will continue walking accompanied by our guide who will take us to visit the Bishop’s Palace, where we will discover the hidden treasures of the city such as some sketches and drawings by Leonardo da Vinci, Michelangelo, Raphael, Tiepolo, and many others.

-Our next stop will be the charming Church of All Saints, which houses an impressive collection of Byzantine icons.
+We will proceed to the charming Church of All Saints, which contains an impressive collection of Byzantine icons.
 We will visit its interior.

-The city of Korčula is also known as the birthplace of Marco Polo, whose supposed house of birth can be seen from the outside.
+The city of Korcula is also known as the birthplace of Marco Polo, whose supposed birth house can be seen from the outside.

-After the walking tour, our guide will accompany us to the famous local bakery Cukarin, where we will have the opportunity to taste homemade local cookies and enjoy a refreshing drink (not included in the price).
+After the walking tour, our guide will accompany us to the famous local bakery called Cukarin, where we will have the opportunity to taste homemade local cookies and refresh ourselves with a drink (not included in the price).

-We will then return to the port for farewell or you may choose to continue exploring the city on your own.
+We will return to the port for farewell or we can continue strolling around the city on our own.

 Details